wp-graphql/wpgraphql-acf/README.md

 Advanced Custom Fields v6.1 added support for registering Post Types and Taxonomies from the WordPress dashboard.

 WPGraphQL for ACF allow you to configure the Custom Post Types and Taxonomies to Show in GraphQL and allows you to customize the GraphQL Single Name and GraphQL Plural Name.

+## Privacy Policy

+WPGraphQL for Advanced Custom Fields uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).